XTB Review: What Can You Expect From This Online Trading Platform in 2023?

 MT4 can be used as a web-trader in a browser or traders can download it on a Windows desktop, as well as iOS and Android devices.
 The software offers technical trading tools, strategy testing and automation, and custom indicators.

 Traders can open a demo account with XTB.
 The demo account expires four weeks after opening and is pre-loaded with £100k in virtual funds.
 Traders can choose either xStation 5 or MT4 for their demo account.
 Once opened, traders can toggle back and forth between the real and demo accounts:

 In addition to the in-platform educational videos, XTB has a Trading Academy section on its website dedicated to teaching traders of all levels.
 The site lists four categories: basic, intermediate, expert, and premium.

-Topics in the intermediate section covered a range of both fundamental and technical topics:
+Topics in the intermediate section covered a range of both fundamental and technical topics.

 The site also hosts a live webinar section with a calendar of upcoming events and a trading glossary with terms used in CFD and forex trading.